Run (1991 film): Production

 Filming started in Vancouver in April 1990.

-Kelly Preston replaced Tracy Pollan who bowed out during early filming in May.
+Kelly Preston replaced Tracy Pollan, who bowed out during early filming in May.
 According to a publicist, "The part had evolved and both parties agreed that she was no longer right for the role.
 There were no awful tantrums."

+Burrowes later said "I've had the worst time of my life on this picture... it's been deeply vexacious.
+But I can also say I've some of the most exciting experiences in my film life."

+Reception

+Roger Ebert wrote, "As a kind of action cartoon, the movie may work as a diversion for undemanding audiences.
+But it's really no more than a pinball machine, a brainless exercise in how to use action as a substitute for thought."